 Where information may be held

 Contractual information is stored on our CRM, Hubspot, which is access restricted to Titus employees only.
-Information in relation to your contract such as learner details is all held in your Moodle platform, hosted on AWS servers which are all located in London, UK, encrypted and access restricted.
+Information in relation to your contract such as learner details is all held in your Moodle platform, hosted on AWS servers which are all located globally, as specified in the individual client contracts.
+All servers are encrypted and access restricted.

-Please contact Sebastian Francis at email@example.com or on (0113) 320 0346.
-If you would like to correct or request access to information that we hold relating to you or if you have any questions about this notice.
+Please contact Sebastian Francis at firstname.lastname@example.org or on +44 (0)1133 200 346 if you would like to correct or request access to information that we hold relating to you or if you have any questions about this notice.
 You also have the right to ask Sebastian Francis for some but not all of the information we hold and process to be erased (the ‘right to be forgotten’) in certain circumstances.

 Keeping your personal information secure

 We have appropriate security measures in place to prevent personal information from being accidentally lost, used or accessed in an unauthorised way and limit access to your personal information to those who have a genuine business need.
-We are undergoing accreditation to ISO 27001 Information Security Management Systems to demonstrate our commitment to the security of your information.
+We are ISO27001 (certified by BSI, Certificate ref IS 726020).
+Our QA policy outlines our commitment to maintain a quality system that not only meets the requirements of ISO 9001 and ISO27001, but also fully supports our business strategy and objectives.
+Additionally, we are Cyber Essentials certified and currently working towards our Cyber Essentials Plus certification.